wbaldoumas/graphql-to-karate/README.md

 Here are some features that this tool provides:

-- **Generate API tests for GraphQL schemas:** Karate API tests for both Query and Mutation operations are supported.
+- **Generate API tests from GraphQL schemas:** Karate API tests for both Query and Mutation operations are supported.
 - **Filterable Query and Mutation operations:** Allows you to filter Query and Mutation operations so that you can generate tests for a specific subset of target operations.
 - **Validates response codes and response shapes:** Validates response codes and uses Karate schema validation to ensure that the response shapes for each operation are valid.
 - **Supports all native GraphQL types:** Supports `scalar`, `object`, `interface`, `input`, `enum`, and `union` GraphQL types.
 - **Handles cyclical type relationships:** Prunes cyclical types to remove cycles as they are encountered.
 - **Supports custom scalar types:** Custom scalar types may be mapped to their corresponding Karate schema types.
 - **Supports union type validation:** Each possible type within union types is validated against its corresponding expected schema.
-- **Generates test data for arguments and input types:** Test input data for arguments and input types is generated automatically.
+- **Generates test data for arguments and input types:** Test data for query arguments and input types is generated automatically.
 - **Interactive and non-interactive CLI modes:** Supports both interactive and non-interactive CLI modes, as well as JSON configuration.

 See the full list of available options below for more information.